New York wants to help solve its housing crisis with coliving

 The designs make it possible to reduce construction costs, helping address the fact that affordable housing is often too expensive for developers to actually build.
 The city will be carefully studying costs as the projects finish financing and begin construction.
 “We’re really curious to know whether this is a way of providing affordable housing at a savings,” says Bozorg.
 “There are fewer kitchens and bathrooms, in theory, that need to be built in these buildings, and costs get spread across units.
 We’re hoping to see significant cost savings.”
 The city will also be studying the management practices at the buildings, and how well the quality of the buildings appeals to tenants of all kinds.
 “SROs of the past did end up being stigmatized because of who needed them,” she says.
 “And I think going forward, that’s something we really want to ensure doesn’t happen.”

 Other cities are similarly interested in coliving.
 In San Jose, where rents have risen steeply, the city recently changed its municipal code to allow coliving developments in its downtown.
 In New Orleans, Common is working with the city’s industrial development board to build a new development targeting restaurant workers and others in the downtown area who have been priced out of living near their jobs.
-In Atlanta, the company is working with the city to build another development with housing affordable for people making 80% of the area median income.
+In Atlanta, the company is working with the city to build another development with housing that is affordable for people making 80% of the area median income.
 “You’re starting to see more cities look at it,” says Hargreaves.